Housing Lottery FAQs

 There are 4 single bedrooms in an apartment and 6 single bedrooms in a townhouse.

 When room browsing, why do all of the units show as unavailable (with a red "x")?

-Remember, townhouses and village apartments are designated as either male, female, coed flex (can house male, female, OR coed groups), or TRUE coed units.
+Remember, townhouses and village apartments are designated as either male, female, coed flex (can house male, female, OR coed groups), or TRUE coed units (must have at least one person of opposite sex).
 If it appears there are not any available units with your single-gender group, you may add members from the opposite gender to your group to see if anything becomes available.

 What happens if all of the Village apartments and townhouses are taken when my time slot opens?

 There are not enough units in the Village to house all rising juniors, so this will happen at a certain point during selection.
 If all of the Village units are filled by the time your group can select housing, you and your group can select a Woods Creek apartment or work with the Office of Residence Life after selection to find housing, likely in a theme house.